sirius-ms/sirius/README.md

 <!--begin changelog-->

-#### 3.6
+#### 4.0

 -   **Fragmentation tree heuristics**

 -   **CPLEX** ILP solver support

--   Custom ionizations/adducts can be specified

 -   Consider a specific list of **ionizations for Sirius**

--   Consider a specific list of **adducts for CSI:FingerID** (CLI only, GUI is coming soon)
+-   Consider a specific list of **adducts for CSI:FingerID**

+-   Custom ionizations/adducts can be specified (CLI and GUI)

 -   **Full-featured** standalone **command line version** (headless version)

 -   Improved **parallelization** and task management

--   Improved stability of CSI:FingerID webservice
+-   Improved stability of the CSI:FingerID webservice

--   Time limit for Fragmentation tree computation
+-   Time limit for fragmentation tree computations

--   Specify fields to import name and ID from .sdf into custom database (GUI).
+-   Specify fields to import name and ID from .sdf into a custom database (GUI).

 -   CSI:FingerID results can be **filtered by Custom databases** (GUI).